 The CO2 concentration in the northern hemisphere is slightly higher than in the southern hemisphere.
 This is where most fossil fuels are burnt.
 It indicates that the CO2 concentration is man-made.

 Times when the man made CO2 cycle was closed within a few years

-When you burn the wood of a tree you release CO2 into the environment that has been taken out of it only some years earlier.
-The tree then absorbed water H2O and carbon dioxide CO2 from its environment plus sunlight energy to form its wood.
-The cycle to absorb CO2 from and to release it back into the atmosphere closes within a few years.
+When you burn the wood of a tree you release CO2 into the environment that has been taken out of it only some years ago.
+The tree then absorbed water, H2O, and carbon dioxide, CO2, from its environment plus sunlight energy to form its wood.
+The cycle to absorb CO2 from the atmosphere and to release it back into it closes within a few years.

 Therefore there was a balance of extraction and release of CO2 from and into our environment.